AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/patching/patching-new-fixtures-or-dimmers.md

 ![DMX Line](/docs/images/DMX-Line.png)

-3. To patch a single dimmer, press a Fixture touch button, a Macro/Executor button or the blue Select button of a fader handle.
+3. To patch a single dimmer, press a Fixture touch button, a Macro/Executor button or the **Select** button of a fader handle.
 To patch a sequence of dimmers each to its own button, press \[Quantity\] and set the number of dimmers then press the first select button.
 Alternatively, run your finger or draw a selection box round the touch